 - Add the wine and reduce until almost dry.

 - Add in the chicken stock and coconut milk and allow to simmer for about 10 minutes.
-The sauce should thicken but may need the help of 1-2 TBSP flour.
+The sauce should thicken but may need the help of 1-2 tablespoon flour.

 - Add in the pasta and chicken slices and then the parmesan and butter.